lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 **************

 .. note::
-    If you are using the board with a fan or running a heavy task you should always power the board with a dedicated power supply that can supply 5V ≥ 3A.
+    If you are using the board with a fan or running a computationally intensive task you should always power the board with a dedicated power supply that can supply 5V ≥ 3A (15W+).

-    As per USB standards these are the current that each cable can supply:
+    As per USB standards these are the current at 5V that each downstream USB port type can (max) supply:

-    - Type-A to Type-C - 900mA
+    - USB Type-A 3.x port - 900mA (4.5W)
-    - Type-C to Type-C - 1500mA
+    - USB Type-C 1.2 port - 1500mA (7.5W) to 3000mA (15W)

     Thus it's recommended to use type-C to type-C cable.

-To initially test your board, you can connect the board directly to your computer using a ``type-A to type-C`` or ``type-C to type-C`` cable shown in the image below.
+To initially test your board, you can connect the board directly to your computer using a ``type-C to type-C`` cable shown in the image below.

 .. figure:: images/beagley-ai-tethered-connection.*
     :align: center